theBlackBoxSociety/p5js/01_firststeps.md

 ```
 The program creates a canvas and starts drawing pink circles at the position of the mouse.
 When a mouse button is pressed the canvas is erased and you can start allover.

 More information about the mouseX, mouseY and the if-block will follow in the second part of this tutorial.
 But it is no rocket-science to understand their function in the program.
-Isn't it?

 Notice also that the background function has moved to the setup function.
 Can you guess what would happen if it is called from within the draw() function?